dragz/explorationsincarhacking/sources/obdbudsoncan/README.md

 The most important scripts are `query_signalset.py` and `query_signal.py`.
 The others are mostly for testing the communication.

-All scripts are created with heavy use of Claude Sonnet 4.
+All scripts are created with heavy use of Claude Sonnet 4 and are therefore a bit overengineered...

 ## Prerequisites
 A working canbus setup on a Linux pc, for instance as described in https://github.com/dragz/explorationsincarhacking/